migramirez2/Harmony-ONE/progress/julia-nai.md

+2024-03-12 Tue: Researching more into data types that can be used for unlabeled data sets.
+Looking into ways that users can be incentivized to provide data that reasonably improves models more than free data.

 2024-03-11 Mon: Reading wav2vec experiments with extra unlabeled training data and the impact on model performance.
 Looking into Whisper training set and finding correlation between data in and data out.

 ---